 While both taxonomic and functional composition remained stable in undisturbed communities (Fig. 1), they followed marked and consistent trajectories over post-disturbance time.
-In disturbed communities, these compositional changes corresponded to shifts towards species with more acquisitive functional strategies, from communities with high average WSG to high average SLA and chlorophyll content (see appendix I).
-For functional composition, this translated into cyclic compositional changes with an unachieved recovery of the initial composition (Fig. 1).
-The maximum dissimilarity with the initial state was positively correlated to the disturbance intensity for both taxonomic and functional composition (ρspearmanTaxonomic=0.87 and ρspearmanFunctional=0.90 respectively).
-The maximum value was reached around 26 years after disturbance for taxonomic composition and 22 years for functional composition.
+In disturbed communities, these compositional changes corresponded to shifts towards species with more acquisitive functional strategies, from communities with high mean WSG to high mean SLA and chlorophyll content (see appendix I).
+For functional composition, this translated into cyclic compositional changes with an incomplete recovery of the initial composition (Fig. 1).
+The maximum dissimilarity with the initial state was positively correlated with the disturbance intensity for both taxonomic and functional composition (ρSpearmanTaxonomic=0.87 and ρSpearmanFunctional=0.90 respectively).
+The maximum dissimilarity with the initial was reached for taxonomic composition between 15 to 25 years, for most of the plots, and around 22 years for functional composition.

 Figure 1.
-Plot trajectories in terms of flora composition (left panels (a) and (c)) and functional composition (right panels (b) and (d)) in a two-dimensional NMDS space.
-Lower panels ((c) and (d)) represent the Euclidean distance to initial condition along the 30 sampled years.
+Plot trajectories in terms of taxonomic composition (a. and c.) and functional composition (b. and d.) in a two-dimensional NMDS plan.
+Lower panels (c. and d.) represent the Euclidean distance to initial condition along the 30 sampled years.

-Except for leaf chlorophyll content, which continued to increase for some T3 and T2 plots 30 years after disturbance, all traits and seed mass proportions followed unimodal trajectories either stabilizing or returning towards their initial values.
+Community CWM average value of all traits and seed mass proportions followed unimodal trajectories, either stabilizing or returning towards their initial values, to the exception of leaf chlorophyll content, which continued to increase for some T3 and T2 plots 30 years after disturbance.

-Maximum height at adult stage (Hmax), leaf toughness and wood specific gravity (WSG) first decreased and then slightly increased but remained significantly lower than their initial value (Fig. 2).
-On the other side, Bark thickness and specific leaf area (SLA) increased and while bark thickness remained substantially high after 30 years, SLA had almost recovered its initial value.
-For all traits, the maximum difference to initial value was correlated to the disturbance intensity (ρspearmanLeaf thickness=0.76, ρspearmanChlorophyll content=0.60, ρspearmanLeaf toughness=-0.53, ρspearmanSLA=0.93, ρspearmanWSG=-0.75, ρspearmanBark thickness=0.71, ρspearmanHmax=-0.40).
+Community CWM average value of Maximum height at adult stage (Hmax), leaf toughness and wood specific gravity (WSG) first decreased and then slightly increased but remained significantly lower than their initial value (Fig. 2).
+On the other side, Bark thickness and specific leaf area (SLA) increased and while bark thickness remained substantially high after 30 years, SLA had almost recovered to its initial value.
+For all traits, the maximum difference from their initial values was correlated to the disturbance intensity.
+Positive correlations were observed for Leaf thickness, chlorophyll content, SLA and bark thickness (ρSpearmanLeaf thickness=0.76, ρSpearmanChlorophyll content=0.60, ρSpearmanSLA=0.93, ρSpearmanBark thickness=0.71).
+Negative correlation was observed for Leaf toughness, WSG and Hmax (ρSpearmanLeaf toughness= -0.53, ρSpearmanWSG=-0.75, ρSpearmanHmax= -0.40).
 The proportions of the three lightest seed mass classes increased in all disturbed plots, and decreased after 30 years for the lightest class while it stabilized for the two other (Supp.
 Mat. – Fig. S2).

 Figure 2.
-Trajectories of the communities weighted means over 30 years after disturbance of 4 leaf traits (Leaf thickness, chlorophyll content, toughness, and specific area), 2 stem traits (wood specific gravity, and bark thickness) and one life history trait (Specific maximum height at adult stage).
+Trajectories of community weighted means over 30 years after disturbance of four leaf traits (Leaf thickness, chlorophyll content, toughness, and specific area), two stem traits (wood specific gravity, and bark thickness) and one life history trait (Specific maximum height at adult stage).

-COMMUNITIES RICHNESS AND EVENNESS
+COMMUNITY TAXONOMIC AND FUNCTIONAL DIVERSITY

-For undisturbed plots, taxonomic Richness and Evenness remained stable over the 30 years monitored.
+For undisturbed plots, taxonomic richness and Simpson diversity remained stable over the 30 years of monitoring.
 In disturbed communities, after low disturbance intensity the taxonomic richness increased, reaching a maximum gain of 14 botanical genera (plot 3 from treatment 2).
 After intense disturbance, the taxonomic richness followed a more complex trajectory, decreasing for ten years after disturbance before recovering to pre-disturbance values.
-The maximum richness loss or gain after disturbance was positively correlated to the disturbance intensity (ρspearmanRichness=0.50).
-In all disturbed plots, the taxonomic evenness first increased until a maximum reached after around 20 years.
-This maximum was positively correlated to the disturbance intensity (ρspearmanEvenness=0.77).
-The evenness then stabilized except for two T3 plots (plots 8 and 12) for which evenness kept increasing (Fig. 3).
+The maximum richness loss or gain after disturbance was positively correlated with the disturbance intensity (ρSpearmanRichness=0.50).
+In all disturbed plots, the Simpson diversity first increased until a maximum reached after around 20 years.
+This maximum was positively correlated with the disturbance intensity (ρSpearmanSimpson=0.77).
+The Simpson diversity then stabilized except for two T3 plots (plots 8 and 12) for which it kept increasing (Fig. 3).

 Figure 3.
-Trajectories over 30 years of the difference with the 1989 inventory (2 years after disturbance) of community taxonomic (a) richness, (b), taxonomic evenness, (c) functional richness, and (d) functional evenness.
+Trajectories over 30 years of the difference from the 1989 inventory (2 years after disturbance) of community taxonomic richness (a), Simpson diversity (b), functional richness (c), and Rao diversity (d).